Skip to content

 AI Automation Examples – Augmented Vs Autonomous

-Call Center.
-Today, augmented AI automation is prompting less experience call center agents with information to resolve customer issues.
-Next steps as AI evolves are to identify more use cases where AI agents take the lead in resolving issues better than an experienced call center agent.
+• Call Center.
+Today, augmented AI automation helps less experienced call center agents with information to resolve customer issues.
+At the same time, AI is evolving rapidly.
+Now, in more and more cases, dynamic AI agents are autonomously taking the lead in resolving issues, surpassing even experienced human agents.

-Personal Transportation.
-Automation to include augmented AI automation has enabled less skilled Uber drivers to effectively compete against taxi drivers and taxi cab companies.
-How soon before it becomes commonplace for autonomous cars for hire?
+• Personal Transportation.
+Mobile phone apps to include augmented AI automation have enabled less skilled Uber drivers to effectively compete against taxi drivers and taxi cab companies.
+Now, autonomous cars for hire are hitting the road in major cities.

-Medicine.
+• Medicine.
 Augmented AI automation is coming into play for medical diagnostics such as x-ray diagnostics.
-How soon before autonomous AI agents are providing expert medical diagnostics?
+The question now is how soon before autonomous AI agents are providing expert medical diagnostics?

-Language Translation.
-Translation is already being used as autonomous AI automation as well as both augmenting and assisting us in day-to-day translations.
+• Language Translation.
+Also, there are many use cases today where AI is performing translation tasks autonomously as well as both augmenting and assisting us in day-to-day language translations.

 For more information from Supply Chain Tech Insights, see articles on Intelligent Technology and Information Technology.